-It contains unique features and data that assist in planning and accounting for the costs associated with significant jobs.
+QuickBooks Contractor is a construction-specific edition of QuickBooks Premier desktop software.
+It contains unique features and data that assist in planning and accounting for the costs associated with significant jobs related to this field.

+However, the Contractor Edition includes all of QuickBooks Premier’s advanced accounting features.
 QuickBooks Contractor Edition is one of the top construction accounting software alternatives because it is excellent for general contractors and subcontractors who struggle with managing job expenses or who spend an excessive amount of time tracking job costs.

-QuickBooks Contractor Edition is best for
+QuickBooks Contractor Edition is Best for

 By merging the activities of job costing and basic bookkeeping with QuickBooks Premier Contractor Edition, you may streamline your work.